raspy135/Qun-synthesizer/README.md

 The synth can be used as Mono or Duo tone if you have more than one device.
 The voice number can be increased up to 8 (with Duo mode), by stacking up the synths.

-_Tested well with two devices, using more than 2 devices is experimental at this stage_
+_Tested well with two devices, using more than 2 devices is experimental at this stage._

 ### Audio connection